Imagine it… It’s 2:20 in the afternoon and your day is barely through.

 Ooh, Hello There!

 What is that?
 Balls shaped in snack size that have Protein Powder in them?
-That are Vegan too?
+That is Vegan too?
 You click to open and find all these sinfully delicious recipes that have everything you need in that moment.

 Well, y’all are in luck!

 I just happen to be a guru at this kind of thing (more like OBSESSED with Pinterest and snacks 😊).
 The awesome thing about making protein balls is that you can add whatever kind of protein powder you like and change it up to your dried food preference that adds that little bit of sweetness.
+Check out these coconut vanilla energy balls as well.

 Check out one of my favorite recipes below.
 It even has Superfoods in it to give you that boost of energy you need for your afternoon blues!